• Skip to primary navigation

 Notes

-Be sure to use very ripe avocado for the best tasting guacamole.
+Be sure to use very ripe avocados for the best tasting guacamole.

 Leave a comment